earth-chris/elapid/README.md

 - Applying a previously-trained model to new data (e.g., under climate projections) is difficult.
 - Training and applying batches of models is laborious.

-The `elapid` package was designed to support common geospatial data formats and contemporary approaches to training statistical models.
+`elapid` was designed to support common geospatial data formats and contemporary approaches to training statistical models.
 It uses `sklearn` conventions to fit and apply models, `rasterio` to handle raster operations, `geopandas` for vector operations, and returns `pandas` dataframes.

 This places some burden on the user to handle processes like creating train/test cross-validation splits and sampling background data.
 The hope is that this extra flexibility removes some of the frustrations with the black-box approach of the java implementation and enables users to better tune and evaluate their models.